ucsdsysnet/Rosebud/host_utils/README.md

 After programming the FPGA, a system reboot is required for the PCIe IP to properly be recognized.

+* If there are multiple cards in a single machine, sometime the <ins>loadbit.sh</ins> script can only program the first card.
+In that situation you need to run Vivado to program the boards.

 ## Loading the driver

 To build the driver, go to driver/mqnic and do